mackenzieabe/TrackThat/README.md

 # TrackThat

 ## Description
-TrackThat is a tool made for managers that can organize their employees, the roles that the employees carry out and each department within the company.
-The manager is given a list of options and prompts to gather the information needed to produce a table with organized data.
-And, Voila!
-The company is organized and data was created in a flash.
+TrackThat is a tool made for business owners that can organize their employees, the roles that the employees carry out and each department within the company.
+The user is given a list of options and prompts to gather the information needed to produce a table with organized data.
+Company management has never been easier thanks to TrackThat!

 ## Technologies Used
 JavaScript, Node.js, MySql